MouseSuite/rodfmri/README.md

 ### Preprocess fMRI data

+The `fmri_proc_fsl.py` script preprocesses fMRI data using a combination of FSL and BrainSuite tools.
+The preprocessing steps include resampling the T1 image, brain extraction, masking the fMRI image, spatial smoothing, grand mean scaling, band-pass filtering, and registration to an atlas.
+These steps are essential for preparing the fMRI data for further analysis.

+## Usage
+To use the fmri_proc_fsl.py script, call the fmri_proc_fsl function with the appropriate arguments:

+- `t1_orig`: Path to the original T1-weighted anatomical image.
+- `fmri`: Path to the fMRI image.
+- `BrainSuitePath`: Path to the BrainSuite installation directory.
+- `atlas`: Path to the atlas image.
+- `hp`: High-pass filter cutoff frequency (default: 0.005 Hz).
+- `lp`: Low-pass filter cutoff frequency (default: 0.1 Hz).
+- `FWHM`: Full-width at half-maximum for spatial smoothing (default: 0.6 mm).

+## Algorithm
+The preprocessing algorithm consists of the following steps:

+1. **Resample T1 Image**: Resample the T1-weighted anatomical image to 0.1mm isotropic resolution using FSL's `flirt` tool.
+2. **Brain Extraction**: Perform brain extraction on the resampled T1 image using BrainSuite's `bse` tool.
+3. **fMRI Masking**: Create a brain mask for the fMRI image using AFNI's `3dAutomask` tool and apply the mask using `3dcalc`.
+4. **Spatial Smoothing**: Apply spatial smoothing to the masked fMRI image using FSL's `fslmaths` tool with a Gaussian kernel.
+5. **Grand Mean Scaling**: Perform grand mean scaling on the smoothed fMRI image using FSL's `fslmaths` tool.
+6. **Band-Pass Filtering**: Apply band-pass filtering to the grand mean scaled fMRI image using AFNI's `3dBandpass` tool.

+7. Registration to Atlas:
+   - Create an fMRI mean image using AFNI's `3dTstat` tool.
+   - Register the T1 image to the fMRI mean image using our machine learning-based tool or FSL's `flirt` tool.
+   - Register the T1 image to the atlas using FSL's `flirt` tool.
+   - Warp the fMRI data to the atlas using FSL's `flirt` tool.

+By following these steps, the fMRI data is preprocessed and aligned to a standard anatomical space, making it ready for further analysis.

+## Sample scripts

 To preprocess fMRI data, run the ```dev/main_openneuro_preproc.py``` script.
 The script processes fMRI data for each subject and session aligning to an atlas.
 ```
 python main_openneuro_preproc.py